A chimney is a masonry or metal stack that creates a draft to bring air to a fire and to carry the gaseous by-products of combustion safely away.

 Chimneys must match the size of the appliance, meaning the flue size should match the diameter of the stove outlet.
 If the chimney is bigger than the stove or fireplace outlet, exiting exhaust slows, increasing creosote buildup and decreasing efficiency.
 High-performance chimneys are also insulated.
 Older masonry chimneys can be relined to safely and efficiently connect them to newer high-efficiency, wood-burning appliances.
 Again, the chimney liner should be continuous from the appliance outlet to the chimney top.
 It is not uncommon to pay as much for the chimney as for your appliance.

 Free-standing wood stoves exhaust into a connecting pipe, which then connects into the chimney.
-If the connecting pipe is longer than 8 feet (as in a vaulted ceiling), you should consider investing in double-layer pipe with 1-inch (2.5-cm) airspace between pipe layers.
+If the connecting pipe is longer than 8 feet (as in a vaulted ceiling), you should consider investing in double-layer pipe with 1-inch (2.5-centimeter) airspace between pipe layers.
 Efficient modern stoves produce large amounts of heat.
 Much of this heat can radiate from a longer length of single-layer pipe, slowing down the draft, which can impact the overall efficiency of your wood-burning system.